 My expertise is within NHS Health Checks and conducting research employing both quantitative and qualitative methodologies.
 However, my research areas of interest also include health promotion, prevention and behaviour change.

 My interests are centred around experiences of mental distress and how people communicate those experiences; particularly in relation to policy and practice.
 The need to address the inequalities experienced by individuals living with mental distress has been the key motivator for my continuing professional and academic development.
 I am enthusiastic about public involvement in research and knowledge communication.
+I support CHAD projects as a research assistant by conducting data collection and qualitative analysis; recently working on projects about Women’s support services in Stoke-on-Trent and NHS Health Checks (for cardiovascular disease prevention).
+I also manage the CHAD twitter profile and blog.

 I have a BSc in Psychology and an MSc in Applied Research both from Staffordshire University and I began my PhD with the Centre of Health and Development in 2019.
 My research focuses on experiences of suicide risk assessments in primary care settings.
 This involves working with experts by experience, both health care practitioners and people who have accessed care and experienced the assessments, to shape the projects and to bring their perspective into the development of guidelines for improvements.

-I have a MSc in Health Psychology and am presently undertaking a PhD in Natural Environments and Health in Staffordshire University.
+She has an MSc in Health Psychology and am presently undertaking a PhD in Natural Environments and Health in Staffordshire University.
 My research interest is the therapeutic effects of natural environments, specifically how natural environments and nature-based interventions can be used to support people living with long-term conditions.
 The contribution of my PhD will be to examine the positive effects of natural environments by testing types of exposures and measures that have not yet been investigated.

 Anne Biro is a Canadian nurse who is interested in understanding differences & similarities in nursing culture and practice among different countries.
 Her interest in this topic was piqued by two main observations as a result of living in Mongolia: